-Revenue Impact - Based on data reported by DOR, information for each tax year on the number of claimants, the amount of total available credit, credit used, and credit carried forward to a subsequent tax year.
+Revenue Impact - Based on data reported by DOR, information by fiscal year on the number of claims and the amount of credit used.
+In addition, the review includes similar information by tax year.

 Economic Benefits - A summary of information available related to any economic benefits associated with each tax credit, including economic development, new investments, job creation or retention of existing jobs, and any other economic benefits that may be specific to each credit.